fjplaurr/react-admin/README.md

 To run the app on your computer, follow these steps:

 - Install the necessary dependencies by running `yarn`.
 - Once the installation is complete, start the app by running `yarn dev`.
-This will open a new tab in your default web browser.
+This will initialize the app in `http://localhost:5173/`.

 ## 🧪 Testing